OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 1. Android security architecture
 2. Android application structure
-3. Inter Process Communication (IPC)
+3. Inter-process Communication (IPC)
 4. Android application publishing

-The reader is invited to have a look at the official Android developer documentation[13] for more details on the Android platform.
+Visit the official Android developer documentation website <sup>[13]</sup> for more details on the Android platform.

 ## Android Security Architecture

-Android is an open source platform found on many commonly used devices such as Mobile Phones and Tablets, Wearables, "Smart" devices in general like TVs
+Android is a Linux-based open source platform build by Google.
+Is is found on many commonly used devices including mobile phones and tablets, wearables, and "smart" devices like TVs.
+Typical Android builds ship with a range of pre-installed ("stock") apps and support installation of third-party apps through the Google Play store and other marketplaces.

-It also offers an application environment supporting 3rd party apps that can be downloaded from marketplaces like Google Play as well as pre-installed apps on the device.

 The software stack of Android comprises different layers.
 Each layer defines certain behavior and offers specific services to the layer above.

 ![Android Software Stack](Images/Chapters/0x05a/android_software_stack.png)